Do current observations support transient acceleration of our universe?: Matter creation theory: a brief overview

 There are many ways to explain the accelerating expansion of the universe.
 Two well known approaches are the introduction of dark energy (within General Relativity) and the modifications of the General Relativity.
 The common feature in both the above approaches is the violation of strong energy condition which happens due to the presence of some component with negative pressure.
 Thus, the key ingredient of the accelerating expansion is the negative pressure, and this negative pressure arises naturally when the system digresses from the thermodynamic equilibrium.
 This concept was used to propose an alternative mechanism of dark energy and modified gravity theories following Zeldovich \cite{Zeldovich1970} where he suggested that negative pressure maybe generated in the particle creation process due to the energy of the gravitational field.
-However, the realization of the negative pressure is not so easy because the quantum process of particle production cannot be incorporated into the classical Einstein’s field equations.
-While this difficulty can be bypassed in a phenomenological framework \cite{Lima2007} by considering an open thermodynamic system characterized by a fluid with a non-conserved number of particles $N(t)$.
-The conservation equation for such fluid is described by the following equation
+This idea got significant attention in the community and inspired many researchers.
+In Ref. \cite{Prigogine:1989wc} the authors established that if we consider our universe as an open thermodynamic system characterized by a fluid with a non-conserved number of particles $N(t)$, then the conservation of the fluid can be described as follows

 where $n\equiv N (t)/V$ denotes the number density of the particles within the comoving volume $V$; $\Theta = u_{;\mu}^\mu$ refers to the velocity of the expansion of the fluid ($\Theta=u_{;\mu}^\mu=3H$ for the FLRW metric); the quantity $\Gamma$ denotes the particle creation rate in the comoving volume and this is the source of the negative pressure where $\Gamma>0$ represents the particle creation process while $\Gamma<0$ denotes the annihilation process.
 Naturally, $\Gamma = 0$ is the no particle creation process.